The Parenting Struggle of Every Extroverted Myers-Briggs® Personality Type

 ENTPs are usually energetic, resourceful, and innovative parents.
 They thoroughly enjoy teaching their children new ideas and skills and get a thrill from seeing their children grow into independence and self-sufficiency.
 ENTPs are usually tolerant and accepting, willing to hear their children’s perspectives even if they’re irreverent or atypical.

-The struggle that ENTPs regularly face has to do with a loss of freedom.
-Just like ENFPs, ENTPs like a lot of variety and flexibility.
+The struggle that ENTPs face the most has to do with a loss of freedom.
+Just like ENFPs, ENTPs want a lot of variety and flexibility.
 If they are confined to a rigid household routine or aren’t allowed to be creative because of time-constraints they’ll eventually feel bored and restless.

 Other Struggles ENTP Parents May Experience: